Mindfulness & coaching to create change in your life & your world

 I teach from several lineages of wisdom, including Buddhism, feminism, community organizing, and trauma healing.
 Together, these help you use your power for change.

-I speak directly to how we are each conditioned toward separation by race, gender, sexuality, size, class, ability, and other identities.
-In these intersections, you have space to heal oppression, unlearn dominance, and connect in new ways with yourself and the world.
+I speak directly to how we are each conditioned by our culture toward separation — by race, gender, sexuality, size, class, ability, and more.
+In recognizing this conditioning, you have space to heal wounds, unlearn habits of dominance, and move toward connection with yourself and others.

 “Dawn’s spirit of clarity, kindness, open-mindedness and light-heartedness is a balm for our times.
 People feel seen and deeply welcomed in Dawn’s presence.” - Kate Siber, Durango Dharma Center